FOLLOW US!

 Image Caption: Milky Way in the sky reflected in a lake with silhouetted trees between the sky and the lake taken at Middle Fork River Forest Preserve.
 Image Credit: Nick Lake

 Did you know Illinois has an International Dark-Sky Association designated Dark Sky Park?
 Located about two hours south of Chicago, northeast of Champaign, IL, the Middle Fork River Forest Preserve is a great location to see a star-filled dark sky.
-Check the website for more information about where to go, camping options, and more.
+The CCFPD has even more information about where to go, camping options, and more.

-• Naperville Astronomical Association hosts periodic free public events at their Astronomy Education Center in Naperville, IL, including sky viewing.
+Naperville Astronomical Association hosts periodic free public events at their Astronomy Education Center in Naperville, IL, as well as daytime solar observing along the downtown Naperville Riverwalk.

 Astronomy & Stargazing Resources